cynthiachuo/cynthiachuo.github.io/README.md

-# Cynthia Huo (霍长欣)
+# Cynthia Huo

 <br/>

 I am a second-year PhD student in Politics at **Princeton University** and an affiliate of the **Center for the Study of Democratic Politics**.
-My research interests are in legislative politics, the impact of party cues on public opinion, and minority political behaviour.
+My research interests are in American and Canadian political institutions.

 I grew up in Markham, Ontario and received my BA in Political Science from the **University of Western Ontario** in 2023.